lopazanski/seed-density-clams/README.md

+## When is more actually more?
-# More seeds yield more shoots, but not higher per-seed establishment in a clam-mediated seagrass restoration experiment
+### More seeds yield more shoots, but not higher per-seed establishment in a clam-mediated seagrass restoration experiment

 Cori Lopazanski et al.